tylergaw/skribbble/README.md

  - You can change the name of that folder to anything you want.
  - You can find the plugins in the Plugins Menu > skribbble (or the name you gave it)

+## Usage

+ - Open a new or existing Sketch document
+ - Plugins > Menu > Skribbble > Player Shots Grid or Shots Grid
+ - If Player Shots, be sure to enter a Player username or id
+ - Update the options to your liking, hit OK
+ - The grid should be created on the canvas

+If you want the grid created on a specific artboard or within a group select the artboard or group before running the plugin.

 ## Sketch Requirements
 You'll need the latest release of Sketch 3, version 3.0.2.
 It's in the App Store.